A Family’s Guide to Building Family-Teacher Communication and Relationships

 - Having Effective Parent-Teacher Conferences

-When families and teachers work as collaborative partners to reach a shared goal, they can offer the very best for children.
-The tenor of this relationship deeply matters because it affects your satisfaction with the school, as well as your child’s feelings about learning.
+Families and teachers can offer the very best for children when they work collaboratively to reach a shared goal.
+This relationship deeply matters because it affects your satisfaction with the school, as well as your child’s feelings about learning.
 Take a proactive approach to developing this partnership with the following ideas:

 Develop understanding.
-Successful parent-teacher relationships depend on several factors: mutual respect, common goals, realistic expectations, teamwork, defined roles and responsibilities, and shared decision-making.
-Parents often feel a range of emotions about their child’s teacher and care experience, but working to develop empathy and understanding can help.
-It’s absolutely normal to occasionally disagree over some aspect of your child’s care.
+Successful family-teacher relationships depend on several factors: mutual respect, common goals, realistic expectations, teamwork, defined roles and responsibilities, and shared decision-making.
+It’s normal to occasionally disagree over some aspect of your child’s care.
 Work with your child’s teacher to understand each other’s perspective, reach an agreement, and create plans for the future.

 Offer appreciation.
 Teachers want to make a difference in the lives of children and families, and work hard to make “joyful places for childhood.”
 Give back to your teacher by expressing gratitude.
 It could be as simple as a casual verbal or written thank you, or the occasional drawing or picture from your child.